 - In 180 metres at a path crossing you come to a footpath post with many arrows on your left-hand side.
 Turn right through the field boundary, pass a footpath post and head along the clear path going up and over the field, your direction 295 ° initially.
 In 100 metres you come down to the edge of a small lake and you follow the footpath sign straight ahead, around the right-hand side of the lake.
 Past the far side of the lake, carry straight on towards the gate ahead.
 In 90 metres pass through this metal gate into the next field.
 On your right-hand side, looking north, there is a fine view across the valley to a distant church spire.
 Your path continues straight ahead, down the field.
 100 metres straight down the hill, go through a metal gate and then cross a wooden footbridge over a stream.
 Follow the footpath up the hill ahead, through the trees.

 - In 100 metres you come out to a lane T-junction.
 Turn right down the lane, your direction 30 °.
 In 25 metres [!] turn left off the road, following a public footpath sign next to a wooden fieldgate part hidden by bushes, along a path into the trees, gently uphill, your direction 295° initially.
-In 80 metres you go through the remnants of a wooden fieldgate which has a sign on the gatepost welcoming walkers to Chalkney Wood.
+In 80 metres you go through the remnants of a wooden fieldgate which used to have a sign on the gatepost welcoming walkers to Chalkney Wood (missing September 2019).
 In 80 metres the path converges with a wider track and you go straight ahead (slightly to the right), ignoring a way to the left, your direction 320° initially, now gently downhill.
 Ignore all ways off.

 - In 250 metres you come to a crossing of car-wide tracks.Take the right fork, gently downhill, your direction 340° initially.